 The procedure below describes how to configure the host name for the PSTN Gateway.
 This appears as the URI host name in the SIP From header in INVITE messages sent by the PSTN Gateway to the Mediation Server.
-This allows the Mediation Server to identify the PSTN Gateway (if required), when using certificates for TLS (see Section 11.3.1.5.1 on page 147).
+This allows the Mediation Server to identify the PSTN Gateway (if required), when using certificates for TLS (see below).

-To configure the SIP gateway name:

-1. Open the Proxy & Registration page (Configuration tab > VoIP menu > SIP Definitions > Proxy & Registration).
+- > To configure the SIP gateway name: - Open the Proxy & Registration page (Configuration tab > VolP menu > SIP Definitions > Proxy & Registration).